fwdslsh/.github/profile/README.md

 # fwdslsh

 We build developer experience focused tools for devs who remember when tools where not monoliths.
-Zero deps, instant setup, no frameworks to babysit.
+Zero deps, instant setup, no frameworks to wrestle.

 ## Our Tools